datamade/how-to/docker/templates/README.md

 ### 5. Run your application!

-Change to your applicaiton directory, run `docker-compose up -d` to build your application and its services, then go to localhost:8000 (or whatever port you defined in the run command) to view your containerized app.
+Change to your application directory, run `docker-compose up -d` to build your application and its services, then go to localhost:8000 (or whatever port you defined in the run command) to view your containerized app.